 Blue Pad

 Reverses gravity instead of launching you upward.
 This is where players get confused — blue pads don’t give you a jump, they flip which direction is “down” for you.
 After a blue pad, the ceiling becomes your floor until another gravity change.
 Blue pads are constant in ball mode levels where rapid gravity switching is the whole mechanic.
 You run over it, you flip.
 No option to avoid it.
+For a deeper look at how gravity works in ball mode, see our complete game mode breakdown.

 Jump Orbs (Click to Activate)